Jackson1611/helsinki-bike-app/README.md

 - Users can also view information about each city bicycle station, including the station name, address, operator, and capacity.
 - The app provides a search functionality to search for specific stations or journeys.
 - Users can also view the details of each journey, including departure and return times, covered distance, and duration.
+- Users can also view top 5 most popular stations for both departure and return.
+- Users can add new station and visually add the position on the map by dragging the marker to the position of the station.

 ## Technologies Used: